Arsdeep/AutoAnnonate/README.md

 - Ensure that the destination directory is different from the source directory to avoid infinite loops and potential data loss.
 - The script assumes that the content in files is UTF-8 encoded.

-## License
+## Contribution

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+It would be a great help if you contribute to the code of the script.
+It will also be helpful for everyone if you add folder names and file extensions in the exclusion list.

 ## Contact